Quantumplation/capillary-logger/README.md

 child.error({ message: 'Failed to compute average', error: ... });
 ```

+## Asynchronicity

+Because some plugins may be communicating with outside services, you may want to
+respond to failures to log specific messages.
+For this, we provide a logAsync
+method which returns a promise.

 ## Plugins

 Capillary supports a plugin architecture.
 Each message will be passed into